Business Answers About Licensed Facilities

 How do I apply for a license to operate a campground?

-The application requires you to provide information about the business owner, a general site paln, and the proposal.
-You must provide a copy of a water test if you use a well as a water supply, and a copy of your septic system's design if you are not on a public sewer.
-(Pleasesee the campground rules (D)C), section 8.)
+The application requires you to provide information about the business owner, a general site plan for existing campgrounds, engineered plans for new campgrounds, and the proposal.
+You must provide a copy of a water test if you use a well as a water supply, and Appendix C in the application for the Onsite Wastewater Disposal System if you are not on a public sewer.
+(Pleasesee the campground rules (D)C) (PDF), section 8.)

 How soon can I open or how soon do I get my license after an application is submitted?